wendylu/TestLex/README.md

 }
 ```

-13. Set a NSMicrophoneUsageDescription in your Info.plist.
+13. Set a NSMicrophoneUsageDescription in your Info.plist to request microphone access.

 14. There are various delegate methods on AWSLexMicrophoneDelegate
-, AWSLexAudioPlayerDelegate, and AWSLexInteractionDelegate that you can hook into.
+, AWSLexAudioPlayerDelegate, and AWSLexInteractionDelegate that we can hook into.
 For example, we can use the following delegate methods to show a loading state while Lex is speaking to us.

 ```objective-c
 - (void)interactionKitOnAudioPlaybackStarted:(AWSLexInteractionKit *)interactionKit